ArmynC/ArminC-Windows-Debloat/README.md

 ### Installing Windows

-During the boot, if desired, select <b><language> World</b> from the <i>TimeTime and Currency format</i>.
+During the boot, if desired, select an <a href="https://en.wikipedia.org/wiki/European_Economic_Area">EEA country</a> from the <i>Time and Currency format</i>.
+This will recognise the installation as a <a href="https://blogs.windows.com/windows-insider/2023/11/16/previewing-changes-in-windows-to-comply-with-the-digital-markets-act-in-the-european-economic-area/">Windows Digital Market Act</a> complied version, which shortly, it is a unbloated version.
+Also, <a href="https://github.com/rcmaehl/MSEdgeRedirect">MSEdgeRedirect</a> tool can be used for *already existing* installations, which changes them to **Europe Mode**.
+Another tool is <a href="https://github.com/thebookisclosed/ViVe">ViVe</a>.

+Alternatively, although not so effectively, select <b><language> World</b> from the <i>Time and Currency format</i>.
 This will proceed with the installation of the operating system without <b>third-party application links</b> in the Start menu.
 During the setup, configure the out-of-the-box experience (OOBE).
 In case you encounter the "Something went wrong" error while the wizard attempts to load the region settings, proceed by using the <b>Skip</b> button to bypass the error.
 Be aware, after installation, you may need to set the <b>Country or region</b> values in settings.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/windows_boot_time_bloat.png" width="60%" height="60%">